ramyardaneshgar/HTB-Writeup-Fingerprinting/README.md

 HackTheBox Writeup: Fingerprinting using curl, nmap, and WhatWeb to identify server configurations, CMS, and operating systems.
 By Ramyar Daneshgar

+⚠️ Disclaimer: All actions were performed in a controlled, authorized environment.
+Unauthorized use is strictly prohibited.

 ## **Context**
 As part of a web fingerprinting exercise, I worked on identifying key components of the `inlanefreight.local` environment.
 The goal was to gather the following information from the target system:
 1. **Apache version** running on `app.inlanefreight.local`